-As EurAsian Times reported earlier, the F-15 EX made a comeback after the US Air Force (USAF) placed an order for eight which could go up to 72, will join the F/A 18 Super Hornet and the F 21 ( a variant of the F 16) that are already on offer.
+As EurAsian Times reported earlier, the F-15 EX made a comeback after the US Air Force (USAF) placed an order for eight which could go up to 72, will join the F/A 18 Super Hornet and the F 21 (a variant of the F 16) that are already on offer.

-Besides the French jets, American and Russian jets are head to head once again for the lucrative Indian defence tender.
+Besides the French jets, American and Russian jets are head to head once again for the lucrative Indian defense tender.
 The two high-end heavyweight aircraft F-15EX and Su-35 represent the modernization of the cold war era aircraft.
 So how does the Su-35 compete against the F-15EX fighter aircraft?

 What is MMRCA tender?

-Medium Multi-Role Combat Aircraft (MMRCA) tender falls under India’s make in India initiative under which the country pursues to jointly manufacture 114 fighter aircraft and assist its Air Force expansion plans.
+Medium Multi-Role Combat Aircraft (MMRCA) tender falls under India’s Make-in-India initiative under which the country pursues to jointly manufacture 114 fighter aircraft and assist its Air Force expansion plans.

-F-15EX and Su-35 are both in contest for India’s MMRCA tender.
-While the MMRCA initially stated that aircrafts should be of a light to medium weight, the Su-35 and F-15X stand out as the only two high-end heavyweight aircraft in the race, keeping the French Rafales out from the picture for now.
+F-15EX and Su-35 are both in the contest for India’s MMRCA tender.
+While the MMRCA initially stated that aircraft should be of a light to medium weight, the Su-35 and F-15X stand out as the only two high-end heavyweight aircraft in the race, keeping the French Rafales out from the picture for now.

 Su-35 vs F-15EX Jets